jnvance/ljmd-c/README.md

 include – Files used by the main executable.

-test – Source files of tests.
+tests – Source files of tests.

-doc – Project’s documentation, possibly auto-generated.
+serial - serial version of the code.

+python - python wrapper for the top level functions

+examples - folder for input example files

 .gitignore – Prevents adding binary and temporary files to the git repository.